vfmd/vfmd.github.io/differences.md

 syntax page is targeted at document writers.

-In vfmd too, the handing of misnested constructs is not defined in the syntax guide, but is defined in the specification page.
+In vfmd too, the handing of misnested constructs is not defined in the syntax guide, but there's no ambiguity on this in the vfmd specification.

 This is how vfmd handles misnested constructs:

- 1. Code-spans take the highest precedence
+ 1. Code-spans and image constructs cannot contain other span elements, so they take the highest precedence.

-    For example, in ``[link text `and](url "with") code` span``, the code-span is identified, and the link is not honoured.
+    For example, in `` [link text `and](url "with") code` span ``, the link is not recognized because link contents cannot contain an unescaped backtick (as described in the [syntax guide][syntax-guide-inline-links]) but the code-span is recognized.

  2. HTML tags take the next precedence